BIOGRAPHY

 ARTIST STATEMENT

-My prints and sculptural works consider belonging from an abstract perspective and are inspired by cartography, both celestial and terrestrial.
-The forms used rely on sacred geometry for their structure using the elements of mathematics that underpin the fabric of the world we exist within.
-By layering abstract, drawn imagery made with traditional drawing tools and printmaking processes with more abstract painterly marks, the outcomes are a visual fusion of historic and contemporary ideas.
+My prints and sculptural works are inspired by cartography, both celestial and terrestrial.
+The forms in my sculptures rely on sacred geometry for their structure using the elements of mathematics that underpin the fabric of the world we exist within.
+I often feature the Platonic Solids in my sculptural work, working with Plato’s theory that each of the five regular polyhedra connected to the five elements of nature; earth, air, fire, water and aether.